Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="nimbus"></a>
 ### Cloud Computing with Nimbus :cloud::broom:
-We introduce the BASH command line interface in our [Introduction to unix tutorial](https://youtu.be/UnRBoqVmV9U), including basic commands.
-This tutorial enables you to navigate and alter your file system and files.
-In addition, we introduce the concept of pipes and finding things using grep and sed.\
-The supporting material and in-depth reading can be found on [GitHub Pages](https://pawsey-internships.github.io/intro-unix-shell/).
+We introduce Nimbus, our cloud computing system at Pawsey in our [Introduction to Nimbus Tutorial](https://www.youtube.com/watch?v=5yItRsdleE4&t=939s), including logging in, set up and fundamental operations.

 <a name="parallel-programming"></a>
 ## Parallel Programming :flags::computer: